How to Get a Full Ride Scholarship in 2026

 The leverage play: many universities — including University of Alabama, University of Oklahoma, and others — offer National Merit Finalists full-ride scholarships to recruit them.
 These university-sponsored National Merit awards far exceed the $2,500 base award from the National Merit Scholarship Corporation.
 A student who becomes a National Merit Finalist often has the choice of multiple full-ride offers from schools eager to boost their metrics.

-The state-by-state Selection Index cutoff ranges from approximately 209 (in states with lower competition) to 222 (in Massachusetts, New Jersey, and Washington D.C.).
-Preparing specifically for the PSAT in 9th and 10th grade — not just the SAT — is essential for National Merit candidates.
+Selection is state-based, and cutoffs vary by year and selection unit.
+Preparing specifically for the PSAT in 9th and 10th grade — not just the SAT — is essential for National Merit candidates, but always verify the current NMSC student guide before assuming a cutoff.

 Building the Profile: What Full Ride Committees Actually Look For